Cultural Heritage and forests

 Cultural heritage guide

-Based on our experience in The Netherland, we have written the guide ‘Cultural heritage in sustainable forest management; The Dutch perspective’ (also available in German and French).
-Objective of the guide is to share our lessons learned, which might help others to prevent reinventing the wheel.
-The guide includes numerous examples, mainly in The Netherlands, but also some in other European countries.
-This guide is focussed on forest managers and other people who are involved with forest management, such as researchers, policy makers, students and volunteers.
+We have produced the guide ‘Cultural heritage in sustainable forest management; The Dutch perspective’, which is also available in German and French.
+The objective is to share lessons learned and help others avoid reinventing the wheel.
+The guide includes numerous examples, mainly in the Netherlands, but also from other European countries.
+It is targeted at forest managers and others involved in the field, such as researchers, policy makers, students and volunteers.

 Examples of cultural heritage in forests

-Examples of cultural heritage sites in forests are:
+Potential sites of cultural heritage interest in forests include:

 - boundary banks and dykes